-Given that humans are by nature social animals, in a time when close contact and embracing is discouraged to slow the spread of the virus, such preventive measures can take a toll on many people’s wellbeing.
+Given that humans are by nature social animals, in a time when close contact and embracing are discouraged to slow the spread of the virus, such preventive measures can take a toll on many people’s wellbeing.

 As a forest ranger, Thor Thorfinnsson explains: “When you hug [a tree], you feel it first in your toes and then up your legs and into your chest and then up into your head… It’s such a wonderful feeling of relaxation and then you’re ready for a new day and new challenges.”